Content

 Document Study

-document study (on a non-canonical early Christian epistolary passage; translation with linguistic, exegetical, and text-critical notes)
+document study (on a non-canonical early Christian epistolary passage; translation with linguistic, exegetical, and text-critical notes; in writing, followed by recorded conversation with lecturer)

 1250 25.0